INTInc/CorrelationDisplayExample/README.md

 # CorrelationDisplayExample

 How to display well log data with GeoToolkit.JS.
-This example requires to have GeoToolkit.JS 2.6.
+This example requires to have GeoToolkit.JS 2020 (3.0).
 Visit www.int.com, please.
 ## How to start

-Create a folder called CorrelationDisplayExample\src\libs\geotoolkit and copy all files from the bin folder of GeoToolkit.JS 2.6 installation.
+Get access to npm.int.com.
+Visit www.int.com for it.
-Create a folder called CorrelationDisplayExample\server\libs\geotoolkit and copy all files from the bin folder of GeoToolkit.JS 2.6 installation.
+Run npm install

 ## Node.js server